 High Availability with PostgreSQL Database

-How to Set up High Availability in the Server running with PostgreSQL?
+Setting up High Availability in the Server Running with PostgreSQL

 - Stop the Primary and Secondary Servers, if running.
 Ensure the postgres process of PAM360 is NOT running.

 - Open the command prompt and navigate to the <PAM360_Primary_Installation_Folder>/bin directory.

 - Run the script HASetup.bat <FQDN of PAM360 Primary Server> <FQDN OF PAM360 Secondary Server > (Windows) / HASetup.sh <FQDN of PAM360 Primary Server> <FQDN OF PAM360 Secondary Server > (Linux).

 To run this script, you need to pass the fully qualified domain names of the host where the PAM360 Primary and Secondary servers are installed as commandline arguments.
 For Example, if the Primary server is running at, say, primary-server in the domain zohocorpin.com and the Secondary server is running at, say, secondary-server in the domain zohocorpin.com, you need to execute the above script as follows:

 - This will create a replication package named HAPack.zip under the <PAM360_Primary_Installation_Folder>/replication folder and contains the database package for the Secondary.

 - Copy the HAPack.zip and place it in the machine where the PAM360 Secondary installation is running, as detailed in Step 3 below.

 Step 3: Place the HA Data Replication Pack in the Secondary

 - Place the HAPack.zip file, copied from the Primary Installation (as detailed in the previous step), in the <PAM360_Secondary_Installation_Folder> and unzip it.